darthgera123/POIS_deepcrypt/README.md

 -   Homomorphic operations - Use normal operations in the encrypted domain as well, it internally takes care of it.
 -   Doc - https://pypi.org/project/paillierlib/

+## Knows Issues
+- Convert the adhoc style to client-server
+- Final step of `comparison/dgk_comp.py`